jasonzhao0307/DSdiary/README.md

 *	Use non-parametric methods to test

-## 2-step framework for metric not significant/weird after rolling out to all users:
-* Learning effect: change aversion or novelty effect, need more time get plateau state
-*	Seasonality: could add a hold-out group not launching new feature to compare to control

 ## Deal with multiple metrics in AB test:
 * Do multiple comparison
   - FWER, like Bonferroni correction
-    - family-wise error rate (FWER) is the probability of making one or more false discoveries, or type I errors when performing multiple hypotheses tests
+    - family-wise error rate (FWER): probability that any metric shows false positive.
     - Bonferroni alpha threshold: alpha/n, where n=#tests
   - FDR correction like BH process
-    - False Discovery Rate controls the expected proportion of "discoveries" (rejected null hypotheses) that are false (incorrect rejections)
+    - False Discovery Rate: the proportion of false positive in all rejections. # false positives / # total rejection
     - adjusted p-value = p-value * n/r, where n=#tests, r is the rank of this p-value in ascending ordered p-values
-  - Bootstrap
+  - Bootstrap to see if still significant

 * Multiple metrics not moving to same direction
-  - Learning effect or Short term effect, what would be long term result?
+  - Learning effect or Short term effect, might change in long term result.
-  - ROI or value of the new feature?
+  - Is ROI or value of the new feature good enough?

-*	Use OEC: overall evaluation criterion
+  - Use OEC: overall evaluation criterion.
+    - A good OEC gives you a balance between short-term and long-term goal, or the balance between different metrics.

+## Then how do I decide whether to launch the change or not?
+Ask yourself a few questions:

+* Do I have statistically significant and practically significant result in order to justify the change?
+* Do I understand what the change actually done to our user experience?
+* Last but not the least, is it worth it to launch?

+## 2-step framework for metric not significant/weird after rolling out to all users:
+* Learning effect: change aversion or novelty effect, need more time get plateau state
+*	Seasonality: could add a hold-out group not launching new feature to compare to control

 ## Product health diagnosis/measurement